Biography

 The New York Times (2017-2020)

-Joining the Times opinion section, she commissioned arguments across the ideological spectrum while critiquing internal pressures around speech.
-Her resignation letter framed a broader dispute over newsroom culture and open debate.
+Joining the Times opinion section, she commissioned opinion pieces across the ideological spectrum and publicly raised concerns about newsroom speech norms.
+Her resignation letter described a dispute over newsroom culture and editorial practices.

-Weiss founded The Free Press as an umbrella for newsletters, podcasts, and live events that feature heterodox voices discussing American politics, universities, and global conflicts.
+Weiss launched a Substack newsletter in 2021, which grew into The Free Press, an umbrella for newsletters, podcasts, and live events featuring a range of perspectives on American politics, universities, and global conflicts.

 Influence and Reception

-• Prominent voice in discussions about anti-Semitism and Jewish identity in U.S. politics.
+• Contributor to public discussions about anti-Semitism and Jewish identity in U.S. politics through reporting and commentary.

 • Frequent media guest analyzing campus protests, speech policies, and the role of independent journalism.

-• Organizes Free Press live forums to foster cross-partisan dialogue.
+• Organizes Free Press live forums featuring speakers from different political backgrounds.